 The comments are submitted by patients and reflect their view and opinions.
 The comments are not endorsed by and do not necessarily reflect the views of Ohio State Wexner Medical Center.

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the University requires annual disclosures from all faculty members with external interests related to their University responsibilities.

-As of 03/25/2016, Dr. Krishna has reported no financial relationships with medical device, research and/or drug companies.
+As of 11/21/2019, Dr. Krishna has reported no relationships with companies or entities.